textileio/papers/draft.md

 [@protocollabsMultihash].
-That addressing system confers several benefits to the network, including tamper resistance (i.e., a given piece of content has not been modified en route if its hash matches what we were expecting/requested), de-duplication (i.e., the same content from different peers will produce the same hash address), and data-corruption (again if a hash matches what we were expecting, we know it is complete).
+That addressing system confers several benefits to the network, including tamper resistance (i.e., a given piece of content has not been modified en route if its hash matches what we were expecting), de-duplication (i.e., the same content from different peers will produce the same hash address), and data-corruption (again if a hash matches what we were expecting, we know it is complete).
 Additionally, IPFS content-based addresses are immutable and universally unique.